WLKR-Financial/appwebsite/README.md

 ## Contributing

-The main purpose of this repository is to continually serve the needs of Index, making it faster, simpler, and easier to use.
-As new proposals are submitted and the scope of Index's governance evolves, we anticipate this tool will change as well.
+The main purpose of this repository is to continually serve the needs of walker, making it faster, simpler, and easier to use.
+As new proposals are submitted and the scope of walker's governance evolves, we anticipate this tool will change as well.

-We greatly encourage any community contribution that may help Index reach more users and promote greater adoption, so be sure to check out our [Contribution Guidelines](https://github.com/SetProtocol/index-ui/blob/master/CONTRIBUTING.md) for ways to get involved with our project.
+We greatly encourage any community contribution that may help walker reach more users and promote greater adoption, so be sure to check out our [Contribution Guidelines](https://github.com/SetProtocol/walker-ui/blob/master/CONTRIBUTING.md) for ways to get involved with our project.

 ## Style Guide